Music of Georgia (country): Traditional vocal polyphony

+Vano Sarajishvili, known as the "Georgian Nightingale", began his musical career as part of a folk ensemble.

 Georgian folk music is predominantly vocal and is widely known for its rich traditions of vocal polyphony.
 It is widely accepted in contemporary musicology that polyphony in Georgian music predates the introduction of Christianity in Georgia (beginning of the 4th century AD).
 All regional styles of Georgian music have traditions of vocal a cappella polyphony, although in the most southern regions (Meskheti and Lazeti) only historical sources provide the information about the presence of vocal polyphony before the 20th century.

 Vocal polyphony based on ostinato formulas and rhythmic drone are widely distributed in all Georgian regional styles.
 Apart from these common techniques, there are also other, more complex forms of polyphony: pedal drone polyphony in Eastern Georgia, particularly in Kartli and Kakheti table songs (two highly embellished melodic lines develop rhythmically free on the background of pedal drone), and contrapuntal polyphony in Achara, Imereti, Samegrelo, and particularly in Guria (three and four part polyphony with highly individualized melodic lines in each part and the use of several polyphonic techniques).
 Western Georgian contrapuntal polyphony features the local variety of the yodel, known as krimanchuli.

 Both east and west Georgian polyphony is based on wide use of sharp dissonant harmonies (seconds, fourths, sevenths, ninths).
 Because of the wide use of the specific chord consisting of the fourth and a second on top of the fourth (C-F-G), the founder of Georgian ethnomusicology, Dimitri Arakishvili called this chord the "Georgian Triad".
 Georgian music is also known for colorful modulations and unusual key changes.

 Georgian polyphonic singing was among the first on the list of Masterpieces of the Oral and Intangible Heritage of Humanity in 2001.
 Georgian polyphonic singing was relisted on the Representative List of the Intangible Cultural Heritage of Humanity in 2008.
 It was inscribed on the Intangible Cultural Heritage of Georgia registry in 2011.